rosshemsley/fcos/README.md

 ```

 ## Training
-Once you have built the project, you can use the following to train the network.
+Once you have installed the package, you can use the bundled CLI to train and test the network.
+Training status is logged so that tensorboard can read it.
-The `--verbose` flag enables extra logging.

 ```
 $ poetry run train \